Note: My Web pages are best viewed with style sheets enabled. |

 I've realized that guns are not the only issue.
 There is cultural war. … [Our allies are] Pentecostal Christians, or pro-lifers, or right-to-workers, or Promise Keepers, or school voucher-ers. … Why is 'Hispanic pride' or 'black pride' a good thing while 'white pride' conjures up shaved heads and white hoods?

 Is there now room in the NRA for someone whose religion is not the one, true belief?
 That organization is now run by someone who seeks the support of those who would shoot doctors for the sake of "the right to life", who oppose the ability of labor unions to curb employer abuses, who would use religion to put half the population into a second-class status, and who would take my taxes to subsidize religious education for beliefs quite different from my own.
-Most frightening, Heston fails to understand that "white pride" is indeed the slogan of the white Christian nationalist movement, a terrorist movement of private militias that the NRA has helped to arm.
+Most frightening, Heston failed to understand that "white pride" is indeed the slogan of the white Christian nationalist movement, a terrorist movement of private militias that the NRA has helped to arm.

 Former KKK Wizard David Duke clearly understands Heston's "cultural war".
 He praised Heston's speech: "I am thankful to hear a man with such high esteem say essentially the same things for which I have been reviled."